 The standard home inspector’s report will cover the condition of the home’s HVAC systems, interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement and structural components.
 You will receive a written report of the inspection, but you also have the option to attend the inspection as well.

 Radon gas is the second leading cause of lung cancer in the US.
-It is a naturally occuring gas that is colorless and odorless.
+It is a naturally occurring gas that is colorless and odorless.
 We recommend this inspection for any homes with basements.

 Ask your lender if your loan requires any certain inspections such as a WDI inspection.